Price per bag

 Luggage Storage South Beach

 Maybe it’s the beach, or the fresh seafood, or the sunny climate, but something about Miami just screams “relaxation.”
 However, it’s hard to chill when you have to drag your luggage around with you wherever you go.
-At Knock Knock City, we want to give you the chance to explore and enjoy Miami unencumbered by luggage, which is why we’ll soon be opening several locations for baggage storage in Miami, Florida.
+At Knock Knock City, we want to give you the chance to explore and enjoy Miami unencumbered by luggage, which is why we present to you the best options for luggage storage in Miami, Florida.
 Whether you’re a local who needs to stash a bag for a couple hours, or you need to find luggage storage in Miami after a cruise, we’re here to help.

-We partner with business, shop, and store owners near convenient locations to ensure you have short term luggage storage in Miami while you’re out and about.
+LuggageHero is one of the best options in Miami.
+The company partners with with business, shop, and store owners near convenient locations to ensure you have short term luggage storage in Miami while you’re out and about.
 The owners and staff of our partner locations are extensively trained in safety and know how to protect your items.
 Before you leave your luggage, you’ll be given a branded zip tie with which you can personally secure your luggage as an added precaution.
-Additionally, each item you store with us is insured for up to $2000!
-Our emphasis on security sets us apart from other luggage storage facilities in Miami.
+Additionally, each item you store with them is insured for up to $2500!
+Their emphasis on security sets them apart from other luggage storage facilities in Miami.

 At Knock Knock City, we’ve designed our entire system around your needs and help you find what you're looking for.
 It’s our goal to make storing luggage in Miami a breeze!